Fosterline Annual Report

 - Analysis of the visitors to the website www.fosterline.info

-- Survey of prospective foster carers that made contact to the Fosterline service
+- Survey of prospective foster carers who took the fostering criteria questionnaire on the Fosterline website

-In producing this report FosterTalk has sought to establish the effect Fosterline has on encouraging prospective foster carers to complete the assessment and approval process, and to analyse the issues raised by current foster carers in order to inform and influence policy in the future.
+In producing this report FosterTalk has sought to establish the effect Fosterline has on encouraging prospective foster carers to complete the assessment and approval process, and to analyse the issues raised by current foster carers in order to inform and influence future policy.

 Fosterline fulfils a clear need for an independent, impartial advice and support service to enhance the services offered by LAs and IFAs to foster carers and assist government in the important role of the recruitment and retention of foster carers.

 To read the full report, please click here.